cloudify-cosmo/getcloudify.org/source/guide/3.2/understanding-blueprints.md

 * `delete` - component uninstallation

 ## Node Properties
 The `node` `properties` section is a YAML `map`.
 It can be as nested map as you want.
 Node properties are defined by the `type` this node is instance of.
-Usually, the `node` properties will be only ones that are indifferent to the underlying cloud or to the tool used to materialize the component.
+Usually, the `node` properties are only ones which are indifferent to the underlying cloud or to the tool used to materialize the component.
 For example a webserver port property is indifferent to any infrastructure or tool (while image_id is a term for specific clouds and the value differes from one cloud to another)

 The `type implementation` which is specific for a particular environment or toolchain will have sepcific properties decalred by the concrete type and specific values for this particular instance.